madebycomrades/process/README.md

 More info on writing good user stories: [https://medium.com/@jonatisokon/a-framework-for-user-stories-bc3dc323eca9]()

 We generally use [Trello](https://trello.com/) boards to track stories.
-We'll work with all product stakeholders to agree on a set of stories to go into an intial or next release and place them in the [backlog](http://guide.agilealliance.org/guide/backlog.html) for that version.
+We'll work with all product stakeholders to agree on a set of stories to go into an initial or next release and place them in the [backlog](http://guide.agilealliance.org/guide/backlog.html) for that version.

 Anyone can create a new story at any time as new requirements come to light.
 New stories should be added to the overall product backlog.
 Where they can be [groomed](http://guide.agilealliance.org/guide/backlog-grooming.html) by the stakeholders and potentially be selected for future versions.